ThomasStock/meterstanden/README.md

 # Meterstanden

-This is a hobby project that I'm building to track electric/gas usage.
+This is a hobby project that I'm building to track electric/gas usage.<br/>

-I'm building this for fun, to experiment with new technologies.
+I'm building this for fun, to experiment with new technologies.<br/>
 It is not meant as a showcase for coding best practices.
+<br/><br/>

-Project is running at https://www.stackhouse.be/ _Startup time is slow due to Vercel: https://www.reddit.com/r/nextjs/comments/qvt7vc/slow_first_load/_
+Project is running at https://www.stackhouse.be/<br/>
+_Startup time is slow due to Vercel: https://www.reddit.com/r/nextjs/comments/qvt7vc/slow_first_load/_

 ## Run this project locally